-2. In the video depicting Jagat (Jack) Uppal's life, he was quoted as follows in his acceptance speech of the honorary doctorate from Simon Fraser University: "I love humanity and it is the essence of my being.
-I want to infect you with the same desire to do for others as you would do for yourself because greatness is defined by service."

-What does this statement mean to you?
+Answer: 2.
+In the video depicting Jagat (Jack) Uppal's life, he was quoted as follows in his accepta speech of the honorary doctorate from Simon Fraser University: "I love humanity and it essence of my being.
+I want to infect you with the same desire to do for others as you we for yourself because greatness is defined by service." is the vould do What does this statement mean to you?
 How does it influence you?
-Write 1 - 2 paragraphs.
+Write 1 - 2 paragra phs.
+Answer: